tangosource/ruby_koans/README.md

 the first place you need to correct.

 Some koans simply need to have the correct answer substituted for an incorrect one.
 Some, however, require you to supply your own answer.
-If you see the method +__+ (a double underscore) listed, it is a hint to you to supply your own code in order to make it work correctly.
+If you see the method __ (a double underscore) listed, it is a hint to you to supply your own code in order to make it work correctly.

-== Installing Ruby
+## Installing Ruby

-If you do not have Ruby setup, please visit http://ruby-lang.org/en/downloads/ for operating specific instructions.
-In order to run this you need ruby and rake installed.
-To check the installations simply type:

-*nix platforms from any terminal window:

-   [~] $ ruby --version
-   [~] $ rake --version

-Windows from the command prompt (cmd.exe)

-   c:\ruby --version
-   c:\rake --version

-If you don't have rake installed, just run `gem install rake`

-Any response for Ruby with a version number greater than 1.8 is fine (should be around 1.8.6 or more).
-Any version of rake will do.
+Comming soon, you will find inside the [TangoSource Wiki](https://github.com/tangosource/wiki) the necessary information about how to install ruby on Linux/Unix Systems, and Mac OS X.

-== The Path To Enlightenment
+## The Path To Enlightenment

 You can run the tests through rake or by calling the file itself (rake is the recommended way to run them as we might build more functionality into this task).

-*nix platforms, from the koans directory
+Unix platforms, from the koans directory

     [ruby_koans] $ rake                           # runs the default target :walk_the_path
     [ruby_koans] $ ruby path_to_enlightenment.rb  # simply call the file directly
+git@github.com:tangosource/wiki.git
 Windows is the same thing

     c:\ruby_koans\rake                             # runs the default target :walk_the_path
     c:\ruby_koans\ruby path_to_enlightenment.rb    # simply call the file directly

-=== Red, Green, Refactor
+### Red, Green, Refactor

 In test-driven development the mantra has always been, red, green, refactor.
 Write a failing test and run it (red), make the test pass (green), then refactor it (that is